McKenzie River Trust

-- After the work party, enjoy a BYO sack lunch and the scenery on the banks of the river, or join MRT staff for a tour of the Island.
+- After the work party, enjoy a BYO sack lunch and the scenery on the banks of the river, or join Chris for a tour of the Island.

 - You should bring: hat, plenty of water, sunscreen, boots, and work clothing.
 Sack lunch optional.

-- MRT will provide: Snacks, tools, and gloves if you do not have your own.
+- MRT will provide: Snacks, tools, and gloves.

 Your RSVP is required.
 A map and extra details will be emailed ahead of the event to all registered volunteers.